 Multi-year business forecasts and capital plans are prepared by CSUK, taking into account the business strategy and the impact of known regulatory changes.
-These plans are subjected to various stress tests, reflecting both macroeconomic and specific risk scenarios, as part of the Internal Capital Adequacy Assessment Process ('ICAAP').
-Within these stress tests, potential management actions that are consistent with both the market conditions implied by the stress test and the stress test outcome are identified.
+These plans are subjected to various stress tests, reflecting both macroeconomic and specific risk scenarios as part of the Internal Capital Adequacy Assessment Process ('ICAAP').
+Within these stress tests, potential management actions are identified.
 The results of these stress tests and associated management actions are updated regularly, as part of the ICAAP, with results documented and reviewed by the Board of Directors.
-The ICAAP then forms the basis for any SREP ('Supervisory Review and Evaluation Process') review that the PRA conducts when assessing an institution's level of regulatory capital.
+The ICAAP then forms the basis for any SREP ('Supervisory Review and Evaluation Process') that the PRA conducts when assessing the Bank's minimumlevel of regulatory capital.